What We Do

 We Raise Awareness

-Mental health problems are common, and we believe that seeking help to prevent or overcome them is a sign of health and strength.
-The stigma about mental illness must come to an end.
+We believe that seeking help to prevent or overcome mental health challenges is a sign of health and strength, and that the stigma associated with mental illness must come to an end.